stefnans/ada-2021-project-data-story/index.md

 *# environmental speakers with feature f / total # of speakers with feature f*

 and we can translate this into the likelihood of speaker speaking about the environment, given he has feature f.

+We can now use this metric to compare the environmental ratios for the top occupations of the speakers, to the occupations with the highest said ratios:

 ![Environmental Ratios of top occupations vs Top environmental ratios](resources/occupation_top_ratios_vs_ratios_tops.png)

+This tells us that you are more likely to talk about the environment if you were an American Football Player or a television actor than if you were a politician or a researcher!

  Note that up until now, we **isolated each feature** and then we did analysis on it separately from the other features.
 But one must remember that a speaker's profile is made up of several features, and sometimes the distribution of one feature may affect the distribution of another.
 And hence analysis should be made on the profile as a combined set of features, and not as a combination of analysis of each separate feature.